 Why? won penalty shoot out

-The full details of the news story.
+The newspaper body includes all the details of the news story and should be split in paragraphs to help the reader digest the information.
 Each paragraph tells one part of the story e.g. Paragraph one: lead, Paragraph two: the match, Paragraph three: the penalty shoot-out, Paragraph four: what else they won.

 The main body should contain facts and not personal opinions and should be chronological.